British PM May dealt embarrassing Brexit defeat in parliament's upper house

 There have been several attempts to reform the Lords, home to around 800 members and often the focus of criticism over their enjoyment of generous allowances.

-By choosing to target the customs union, the peers have touched on one of the main flashpoints in the Brexit debate, which has sowed divisions across Britain.
+But by choosing to target the customs union, the peers have touched on one of the main flashpoints in the Brexit debate.

 The main opposition Labour Party says it would want a new customs union if it was in charge of the Brexit negotiations.
 May’s trade minister, Liam Fox, and others see such a deal as anathema if it prevents London negotiating its own trade deals.

-But a customs union that sets external tariffs for goods imported into the EU, and allows them to flow freely, would offer a solution to the problem of ensuring no return to a hard border with the bloc on the island of Ireland.
+A customs union that sets external tariffs for goods imported into the EU, and allows them to flow freely, would offer a solution to the problem of ensuring no return to a hard border with the bloc on the island of Ireland.

-According to one of her former officials, May could seek a compromise on a customs deal if it meant safeguarding the union of the United Kingdom by preventing the return of a hard border with EU member Ireland.
+According to one of her former officials, May could seek a compromise on a customs deal if it meant safeguarding the union of the United Kingdom by preventing the return of a hard border with EU member Ireland - with all the risks that could pose to the 1998 peace accord in Northern Ireland between Irish nationalist Catholics and pro-British Protestants.

+For now, May’s government is sticking to its plan and Brexit supporters showed little sign of concern.

+“I don’t think it (Wednesday’s Lords vote) will have the intended effect,” David Jones, a Conservative lawmaker and former Brexit minister, said on Tuesday.

-Writing by Elizabeth Piper; Editing by Stephen Addison
+Writing by Elizabeth Piper; Editing by Mark Heinrich